 By now, Amon Düül II settled into what would be the classic lineup of Chris Karrer on guitar and vocals, Renate Knaup on vocals, John Weinzierl on lead guitar, Lother Meid on bass, Falk Rogner on keyboards and Peter Leopold on drums, with the ever-present Olaf Kübler producing.
 Here the band is assisted by Karl-Heinz Hausmann on keyboards, and the more permanent arrival of Danny Fichelscher as a second drummer.
 Carnival In Babylon marks a turning point in AD2’s musical evolution; the long psychedelic jams now yield to more composed structures, yet always contain the band’s unique musical signature and their original brand of songwriting.

 “C.I.D.
 In Uruk” opens, a potent rocker punctuated by its rousing chorus.
 Immediately evident are the thematic shifts and involved arrangements, giving the music a huge lift towards the progressive.
-But the following “All Through The Years” is nonpareil; very emotive, with a great lyric, it’s Renate’s finest hour.
+But the following “All The Years 'Round” is nonpareil; very emotive, with a great lyric, it’s Renate’s finest hour.
 Weinzierl’s raw guitar punctuates the left channel of both “Ballad Of The Shimmering Sand” and “Kronwinkl” (named after their commune), while the vocals of Karrer and Renate provide a vexing but thoroughly original tandem.
 This is certainly not the progressive rock of their British contemporaries; AD2’s music is unpolished, edgy, even uneasy, but always rewarding.
 “Tables Are Turned” has a folk feel, and shines with its laid back arrangement, the combination of Farfisa, acoustic guitar and Leslie-phased electric guitar is positively eclectic.
 “Hawknose Harlequin” closes the album, a bluesy jam driven by a fierce bass line and spooky organ, but as it paces through various themes over it’s near ten minute length, it reclaims the psychedelic realms of the previous few AD2 albums.

 Caravan's fourth album was a bit of a departure: new keyboard player Steve Miller had previously been in Carol Grimes' Delivery.
 With his background in British blues, Richard Sinclair brought Miller in to "jazz" up the Caravan sound.
 "Waterloo Lily", a song about a heavy-set hooker, would be one of the last songs Sinclair would sing with the band.
 It's a fairly simple number, but Miller's extended electric piano solo signals the change.
 The next track, "Nothing At All", is extremely out of character for the band; not to its discredit though, some strong soloing by guitarist Phil Miller (Steve's brother) and saxophonist Lol Coxhill grace the number.
 Miller's "It's Coming Soon" is similarly blues-based.
 The second side is book- ended by some more conventional Caravan numbers, but its highlight is the lengthy "The Love In Your Eye."
 Very much in the tradition of "For Richard", the track has several instrumental sections that flow together effortlessly, and as to be expected, some more fine soloing from the band as well.
 Producer David Hitchcock suggested the string accompaniment and fortunately, Decca anted up.
 The album remains a controversial one in the Caravan catalog, but still credible nonetheless.
 The band toured the UK in the summer, but both Miller and Sinclair would then leave the band.
 A short-lived lineup with Derek Austin on keyboards and Stuart Evans on bass toured Australia in early 1973, unable to recorded before they too had moved on.